-Onychomycosis may affect one or more toenails and/or fingernails and most often involves the great toenail or the little toenail.
-It can present in one or several different patterns:
+Onychomycosis may affect one or more toenails and fingernails and most often involves the great toenail or the little toenail.
+It can present in one or several different patterns.

 Candida infection of the nail plate generally results from paronychia and starts near the nail fold (the cuticle).
 The nail fold is swollen and red, lifted off the nail plate.
 White, yellow, green or black marks appear on the nearby nail and spread.
 The nail may lift off its bed and is tender if you press on it.

-Mould infections are usually indistinguishable from tinea unguium.
+Mould infections are similar in appearance to tinea unguium.

-Onychomycosis must be distinguished from other nail disorders such as:
+Onychomycosis must be distinguished from other nail disorders.

-Previous treatment can reduce the chance of growing the fungus successfully in culture so it is best to take the clippings before any treatment is commenced:
+Previous treatment can reduce the chance of growing the fungus successfully in a culture, so it is best to take the clippings before any treatment is commenced: